MaxBonas/AI.fred/README.en.md

 ./mvnw package
 java -jar target/streambot-1.0-SNAPSHOT-shaded.jar
 ```
+Hold down **F12** while speaking.
+Recording stops when you release the key.
 Before running make sure the variables `OPENAI_API_KEY` and `OPENAI_MODEL` are present in your environment or defined in `.env`.
 They can also be provided as arguments `--api-key` and `--model`.
 By default the model `gpt-3.5-turbo` is used.
 You can enable speech synthesis with `--tts-enabled true` and choose the voice using `--tts-voice`.
 Use `--help` to list all options.

 ## Configuration